 Trade Receivables.
 Customers of Ocean Services are primarily multinational oil companies, refining companies, oil trading companies, major gasoline retailers, large industrial consumers of crude, petroleum and chemicals, trading houses, pools, major automobile manufacturers and shippers, the U.S. government and regional power utilities.
 Customers of Inland Services are primarily major agricultural companies, fertilizer companies, trading companies and industrial companies.
 Customers of Witt O’Brien’s are primarily governments, energy companies, ship managers and owners, healthcare providers, universities and school systems.
 Customers of the Company’s other business activities primarily include agricultural and feed companies, asphalt producers and municipalities and government agencies.
 All customers are granted credit on a short-term basis and related credit risks are considered minimal.
 The Company routinely reviews its trade receivables and makes provisions for probable doubtful accounts; however, those provisions are estimates and actual results could differ from those estimates and those differences may be material.
 Trade receivables are deemed uncollectible and removed from accounts receivable and the allowance for doubtful accounts when collection efforts have been exhausted.

 Other Receivables.
-Other receivables primarily consists of income tax and insurance claim receivables.
+Other receivables primarily consists of income tax, bought-in freight and insurance claim receivables.
 Other receivables also includes amounts due from certain of the Company’s 50% or less owned companies for working capital in excess of working capital advances, which are typically settled monthly in arrears.

 Property and Equipment.
 Equipment, stated at cost, is depreciated using the straight line method over the estimated useful life of the asset to an estimated salvage value.
 With respect to each class of asset, the estimated useful life is typically based upon a newly built asset being placed into service and represents the point at which it is typically not justifiable for the Company to continue to operate the asset in the same or similar manner.
 From time to time, the Company may acquire older assets that have already exceeded their useful life as set forth in the Company’s useful life policy, in which case the Company depreciates such assets based on its best estimate of remaining useful life, typically the next survey or certification date.